connectscape/Makurhini/README.md

 ### Citing Makurhini package

-A formal paper detailing this packe is forthcoming, but until it is published, please use the something like the following to cite if you use it in your work:
+A formal paper detailing this package is forthcoming, but until it is published, please use the something like the following to cite if you use it in your work: